alaisi/postgres.async/README.md

 ## Setting up a connection pool

 A pool of connections to PostgreSQL backend is created with `open-db`.
-Each connection *pool* start a single I/O thread used in communicating with PostgreSQL backend.
+Each connection *pool* starts a single I/O thread used in communicating with PostgreSQL backend.

 ```clojure
 (require '[postgres.async :refer :all])